 5. Avoiding Conflicts

-Avoiding conflicts as self-care and as means to "protect your energy" is not always the best route.
+Avoiding conflicts as self-care and as a means to “protect your energy” is not always the best route.
 Sometimes you need to leave people on the spot when they disrespect you and on the other hand, a lot of relationships are worth your energy!
-This generation has a habit of just "ghosting" people on the spot but this is a very unhealthy habit.
+This generation has a habit of just “ghosting” people on the spot but this is a very unhealthy habit.
 This does not teach you how to communicate your feelings, how to resolve problems, and how to exit relationships respectfully.

-The proper self-care version of this would be to give yourself time to process how you feel and to re-approach the situation with a calm mind and try to articulate how you feel with the best of your ability.
+The proper self-care version of this would be to give yourself time to process how you feel and to re-approach the situation with a calm mind and try to articulate how you feel to the best of your ability.

 6. Binging Netflix